B1. Number Sense

 Repeat the game until each team member has played all three roles.

 Group students into teams of three.
-Provide each team with a copy of Appendix 2D.1 and tokens.
+Provide each team with a copy of Appendix 2D.1 and counters.

-Observe students playing and note strategies used to determine numbers and add them up.
+Observe students playing and note their strategies used to determine numbers and add them up.

 Record your observations in an anecdotal record or use a checklist to record strategies used by the student.